submariner-io/enhancements/submariner/centralized-control-plane.md

  service control plane (e.g., a new `ServiceControlPlaneMode` string, with empty string indicating current implementation).

+> Open: it is possible to emulate the current Submariner service behavior using the proposed control plane.
+This can be as simple as adding an `ImportToAll` flag to the `axon:Service` object or defining new `Export/ImportPolicy` objects.

 #### Affected Components

 - workload cluster